-When we step into the Antalya Museum, it is as if we are entering another world.
+Stepping into the Antalya Museum, is as entering another world.
 We are walking in the footsteps of the greats: warriors, fighters, leaders…And we experience the lifestyles, crafts, hidden treasures, mythological and real life stories of a long gone era.
 It is as if it is all coming to life in front of us.
 Amazing.
 And we wonder: ‘Why haven’t we visited this place sooner and more often!’

 Taking a trip through the history of Anatolia

-Although we arrive early, we soon find out that several hours will not be enough to see everything there is in this wonderful museum.
+We arrive early at the museum, although soon we find out that several hours won’t be enough to see everything there is.
 Approximately twelve thousand archaeological pieces associated with the local region are displayed chronologically or are exhibited according to subject matter.
 Visiting the Antalya Museum is like taking a trip through the history of Anatolia from the first man made flint stone tool to recently woven carpets.

 Antalya Museum was founded in I922 by a teacher, Süleyman Fikri Erten.
 It was originally established in the old town in the Alâeddin Camii (Mosque) and thereafter in the Yivli Minare (the Fluted Minaret).
 However such was the vast quantities of treasures and artefacts recovered that greater space was needed and a new complex was established at Konyaaltı Caddesi in 1972.
 The Museum now occupies and area of 30 000 square meters and has 13 exhibition galleries.
 These include: